keithalewis/papers/resume.md

 ### _Banc of America Securities_, Principal (1999&mdash;2002)

-Developed the Equity Derivatives analytics library for the Equity Financial Products group.
-Delivered production quality libraries to the IT group.
-Built and supported the Excel add-in library used throughout the company.
+Replaced off-the-shelf system (Imagine Software) for the Equity Financial Products group with a de novo analytics library covering all product areas including yield curves, options (European and American), convertible bonds, structured products and generic Monte Carlo pricer/simulator.

+The C++ libraries were used directly by IT in their production systems including real-time market making for ICE and Excel add-ins used throughout the company.

 ### _Morgan Stanley Dean Witter &amp; Co._, Vice President (1996&mdash;1999)